shapiromatron/hawc/docs/source/api.rst

     client = HawcClient("https://hawcproject.org")

     # Authentication is deployment specific.
-If the hawc deployment stores and managers user
+If the hawc deployment stores and manages user
     # accounts directly, then you can login via the HAWC API to authenticate:
     client.authenticate(email="me@me.com", password=getpass())